kwonus/AVBible/Help/README.md

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as the next generation of Clarity HMI.
 Yet, in order to produce linguistic consistency, Quelle syntax varied dramatically from the Clarity spec.
 Therefore, a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

 In 2023, Quelle 2.0 was released.
 This new release is not a radical divergence from version 1.
 Most of the updates to the specification are related to macros, control variables, filters, and export directives.
 Search syntax has remained largely unchanged.
 We discovered some ambiguity in the PEG grammar that implements the Quelle parser.
 Certain implicit actions could not be defined deterministically.
 To resolve those ambiguities, Quelle syntax was refined and updated.
 Consequently, new operators were introduced  [We added # $ % and || to name a few] .
 These new operators eliminate the need for clause delimiters, in most circumstances.
 As a result, the version 2 syntax is more streamlined and more intuitive.
 It comes with a reference implementation in Rust and a fully specified PEG grammar.
-Implicit actions for Macros are now referred to as *apply* and *invoke* [those verbs replace *save* and *execute* respectively].
+Implicit actions for Macros are now referred to as *apply* and *use* [those verbs replace *save* and *execute* respectively].

 Quelle is consistent with itself, to make it feel intuitive.
 Some constructs make parsing unambiguous; other constructs increase ease of typing (Specifically, we attempt to minimize the need to press the shift-key).
 Naturally, existing scripting languages also influence our syntax.
 Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)